Help Center

 The architecture behind Email Love

 Email Love acts as a bridge between your Figma design and email code.
-When you use the plugin, it analyzes the frames and layers within your Figma art board and translates them into corresponding MJML code (or email optimized HTML code, depending on your preference).
+When you build an email using Email Love components, the plugin analyzes the frames and layers within your Figma artboard and translates them into corresponding MJML code (or email-optimized HTML code, depending on your preference).

 The Role of Frames and Layers